 An Overview On The History Of The Vikings And Of The Viking Age

-Since Ancient times, Scandinavia was the homeland of the Norsemen.
-The Norsemen (also referred to in many medieval texts as ‘Northmen’, ‘Nordmanni’, or ‘Dani’; nowadays broadly known as ‘Vikings’) were a congregation of Germanic tribes that initially lived in Northern Europe, specifically in the areas corresponding to the modern day Kingdoms of Denmark, Sweden and Norway, who primarily engaged in trade, conquered lands, and subsequently established permanent colonies overseas during the early Middle Ages.
+Since ancient times, Scandinavia was the homeland of the Norsemen.
+The Norsemen (also referred to in many medieval texts as ‘Northmen’, ‘Nordmanni’, or ‘Dani’; nowadays broadly known as ‘Vikings’) were a congregation of Germanic tribes that initially lived in Northern Europe, specifically in the areas corresponding to the contemporary Kingdoms of Denmark, Sweden, and Norway, who primarily engaged in trade, conquered lands, and subsequently established permanent colonies overseas during what is known as the ‘Viking Age’ (a timeline in the history of the early Middle Ages).

-Contrary to a popular belief, the Vikings didn’t represent one unified nation.
-They were initially organised into small earldoms, each ruled by a local earl (jarl).
-Moreover, the term ‘Viking’ does not denote a people (and as such it is has been on more than one occasion inaccurately associated with all early medieval Scandinavians), but rather a profession.
+Contrary to a popular belief, the Norsemen did not constitute one unified nation back at that time.
+They were initially organized in small earldoms, each ruled by a local earl (jarl).
+Moreover, the term ‘Viking’ does not denote a population or a people for that matter (and as such it is has been, on more than one occasion, inaccurately associated with all early medieval Scandinavians), but rather a profession.

-‘To go a Viking’ meant that a Norseman could set sail on various bodies of water (from open seas and oceans to rivers and even lakes) in search for new lands to farm and subsequently permanently settle on, as well as to trade with the neighbouring civilisations and cultures, ensuring social, political and economic links.
+‘To go a Viking’ meant that a Norseman could set sail on various bodies of water (from open seas and oceans to rivers and even lakes) in search for new lands to farm and subsequently permanently settle on, as well as to trade with the neighboring civilizations and cultures, ensuring social, political and economic links abroad.

 From the late 8th century to the mid-late 11th century, the Norsemen came across many lands by extensively traveling along many maritime routes using their dragon-carved longboats which are commonly referred as ‘drakkars’ (called this way because of the dragon heads carved on the bow and stern of the ships).